rfkinline/BTC-Dashboard/README.md

 5. Automatic screensaver (by time) to save display
 6. Automatic start with using variables (for example display switch off/on time)
 7. Error handling: when no internet, then loop until internet is back.
 Time for example creates a problem (example: date_time_obj = datetime......TypeError: strptime() argument 1 must be str, not int)
-8. Combine API call to Blockchair.
-Instead of 8 calls ony 1

 ## Display
 <b>Install for HyperPixel 4.0 (3.5" display)</b><br>